Booli/OctoPrint-ActionTriggerPlugin/README.md

     // action:somevariable

-TODO:
-- Add in triggers for door opening and filament detection
-- Create pause dialog that will will be used to change filament.
-- Create settings dialog where users can add custom triggers with dialogs
+Plugin reacts to two different situations, door open/close and filament deteciton.

+    action:door_open
+    action:door_closed

+``action:door_open`` will pause the print and home the X-axis.
+Pop-up dialog will notify the user, they can decide to accept the pop-up and use the controls.
+Closing the door will trigger ``action:door_closed`` resume the print and close the dialog

+    action:filament

+This trigger will pause the print and home the X and Y axis, giving the user the opportunity to change out the filament.
+The print needs to be resumed manually through the UI.

 Addon-on slogan: